Longfei-CLF/comp0034-cw1-g-group-11-1/README.md

 ## Bug report:

-For this function, the code is not able to send emails to the user.
-We tried to fix this bug, however, it does not work well.
-Moreover, we speculate that errors may occur since the lack of authentication code from the user’s email address.
-Also, other possible reasons might be that the code might fail to redirect the user’s request, and therefore it fails to send an email.
-Details errors were quoted in the code.
+For this function, code is not able to sent email to the user.
+We tried to fix this bug, however it does not work well.
+Moreover, we speculate that errors may occur since the lack of authentication code from user’s email address.
+Also, the code might failed to redirect user’s request, and therefore it fail to send an email.
+Details errors was comment in the code.

+I also search a method that require no authentication.
+However, this will only work in my the local internet which means it can not sent to users around the world.
+Moreover, the file reset_password_request can not response properly.
+The problem is in line “{% for error in form.email.errors %} ”.

+For file email_send.py, login.html, and model.py , they all can be reviewed.
+I already comment out all the bug code and the function of the code is not fully presented.

 # COMP0034 Coursework 1